-This course covers the input of accounting data into the computer.
+This course covers the input of accounting data into the-Computer using spreadsheets and commercial accounting software.
 Emphasis is on how accounting software processes information to obtain output of financial statements and fiscal year reports.
 Lab fee \$10.00.
-Prerequisites: ACCT 1123, ACCT 2103 or equivalent.
-[Fa,Sp]
+Prerequisites: ACCT 1123 [Fa,Sp]